riyas2327/atlas-examples-terraform/rails/README.md

 ### Deploy to AWS
 Now that you have an AMI configured with Rails, you need to deploy it on an AWS instance.
-This is done with the terraform configuration `django.tf` in the ops/prod folder.
-To deploy to AWS, you must update `django.tf` with your Atlas username and your AWS keys.
+This is done with the terraform configuration `rails.tf` in the ops/prod folder.
+To deploy to AWS, you must update `rails.tf` with your Atlas username and your AWS keys.
 Once the template is configured, comment out all sections except for: